navikt/altinnkanal-2/README.md

 Utvikler-image (Windows) no-go due to disabled virtualization flags.
 Need access to Linux image.
 Repo available at docker.adeo.no:5000, browsable at https://registry-browser.adeo.no/home.
 Deployment on local machine is possible.
+Alternatively, provision a Linux server (or VDI) for building the Docker images.

 * Build a JAR and output it in ```target``` subdirectory.
 * Build Docker image using Dockerfile.
-* Push to docker.adeo.no (?)
+* Push to docker.adeo.no

 ```
 docker build -f Dockerfile -t altinnkanal .